ros/catkin/doc/dev_guide/sketch.rst

 installed on the system.
 Different versions of these files are created for use in the buildspace, and in the installation.
-The stress-test for this scheme is message generation; different language generators must implement a specific cmake interface which is used by ``genmsg``.
+The stress-test for this scheme is message generation; different language generators must implement a specific CMake interface which is used by ``genmsg``.
 See also :ref:`find_package_internals`.

 .. rubric:: Python path forwarding